burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The **Performance** is the goal in case of having real-time requirements for the software.
 If the software is not fast enough - it's just not a choice to use or buy in such circumstances.

-But in fact, if think deeply then performance due to Prof. Charles E. Leiserson in fact is the currency (money) under which it's possible to buy other features from the list above because these features are not coming for free.
+But in fact, if think deeply then performance due to [Prof. Charles E. Leiserson](https://scholar.google.com/citations?user=gWBoNCsAAAAJ&hl=ru&oi=ao) in fact is the currency (money) under which it's possible to buy other features from the list above because these features are not coming for free.

 Nowadays, in 2022 due to [Tobex Index July 2022](https://www.tiobe.com/tiobe-index/), the interpretable programming language [Python](https://www.python.org/) is the most popular in that world.
 From the graphics, you can observe that Python is slightly beyond C in terms of popularity.
 Interestingly, Python has been designed originally only as a replacement for Bash.
-That has been described in that [Blog Post](https://l.facebook.com/l.php?u=https%3A%2F%2Fpython-history.blogspot.com%2F2009%2F01%2Fpersonal-history-part-1-cwi.html%3Ffbclid%3DIwAR1v3C4KHiJtBbG4NYVY2o__lMchCNVKQGe2ozoI-gcxnwCYNvcdxzD_sHU&h=AT1quzeQEvwmfgFXMnWscdzCzWIJrbgoyQKX22c6w2yzVSaUt9LBMdrL66UgpJaz3rh_-BLBa8FVu3sdV_NzuiuSTU4XPZ5zADu4wGoASMxLcRR-n7Emwogq664lszQUbTZM&__tn__=-UK-R&c[0]=AT3TC-zKWleGu9UDUQg6mUKEWZ-El56OnANy8jfnUXLhGPAIHIfrXp6ZVEhtbJztlbUu_3OhD9sRJ7JA_F3ETiL3BsR0dKi58KfhLRwPsHtyRauqYQXDGtxnIeFWRyAxyop0WlHBapKPdoYnVar9DUy3pudNCdWdZ1c4wlxvNA3qoA) written by author of Python Programming Language:
+That has been described in that [Blog Post](https://python-history.blogspot.com/2009/01/personal-history-part-1-cwi.html?fbclid=IwAR1v3C4KHiJtBbG4NYVY2o__lMchCNVKQGe2ozoI-gcxnwCYNvcdxzD_sHU) written by author of Python Programming Language:

 > "...My original motivation for creating Python was the perceived need for a higher level language in the Amoeba project.
 I realized that the development of system administration utilities in C was taking too long.
 Moreover, doing these in the Bourne shell wouldn't work for a variety of reasons.
 The most important one was that as a distributed micro-kernel system with a radically new design, Amoeba's primitive operations were very different (and finer-grain) than the traditional primitive operations available in the Bourne shell.
 So there was a need for a language that would "bridge the gap between C and the shell..." - [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum).

-It is not a secret that today people try to apply [Python](https://www.python.org/) beyond launching scripts but creating other user space applications.
+It is not a secret anymore that today people try to apply [Python](https://www.python.org/) beyond launching scripts but creating other user space applications.
 When (a) Underlying Algorithms that you need are implemented in C++ or inside Hardware; (b) They are available via Python bindings; (c) The overhead of Python Interpreter is negligible; (d) There is a big part of the system has already been implemented in Python - It may be a choice to use Python in that case.

-We think the main reason for the popularity of Python is primarily due to the fast-learning curve measured by three days (only Language, no external libraries, frameworks, or middleware).
+We think the main reason for the popularity of Python is primarily due to the fast learning curve measured by three days (only Language, no external libraries, frameworks, or middleware for CS people).
 At the same time, it's impossible to learn C++ in 3 days.
 We think the C++ community should think about it for its survival.

 But any interpretable languages are not a choice when actual time matters or subtle control over the memory in DRAM or any memory/compute inside any device connected to the computer matters, even for programming only in user space.

 ## Downsides of Interpretable Languages

 1. The interpreter parses the program's text (source code) line by line (that is represented or in text form or extremely high-level instructions), which is highly inefficient.
 As a consequence, Interpretable languages provide algorithms that can be even up to 50'000 times slower in computing than highly optimized C/C++/ASM code.
-The interpreter is the worst possible that can be for execution time from all possible three choices for converting source code into the program: (Interpreter, Just In Time compiler, Compiler).
+The interpreter is the worst possible that can be for execution time from all possible three choices for converting source code into the program: (Interpreter, Just In Time compiler, and Compiler).

     > For a concrete example, please look at Lecture 1 from [6-172.
 Performance Engineering of Software Systems at MIT](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/) with Prof. [Charles E. Leiserson](https://people.csail.mit.edu/cel/).
 The overview of that course is also available here: [About Performance Engineering course 6.172 at MIT](https://burlachenkok.github.io/About-Compute-Performance-Optimization-at-MIT/).

 2. Interpretable languages do not provide subtle interfaces to Operation Systems such as [POSIX API](https://pubs.opengroup.org/onlinepubs/009695399/idx/index.html), [Windows API](https://docs.microsoft.com/en-us/windows/win32/apiindex/windows-api-list) or other OS-dependent APIs.
-It provides bindings for API that the team that developed the interpreter had time to finish, and they are provided in highly simplified form.
+It provides bindings for API that the team that developed the interpreter had time to finish, and they are provided in a highly simplified form.

 3. To some extent, interpreters provide portability in the source code for user space applications.
 Still, it comes with the cost of reducing the number of possible calls to OS.
 Creating portability at the source code level between different OS is a big thing, and people thought about that in the past.
 The problem understanding led to the creation of [POSIX](https://en.wikipedia.org/wiki/POSIX), which was a way to provide portability between different OS via the standardization of many everyday routines for OS API.
 If the goal is portability between different OS, more correctly is to solve it via standardization of API to OS.
 Creating extra software layers, especially in the form of interpreters, is a suboptimal decision if speed or memory matters.

 4. During work with interpretable languages, you don't have a real interface to work with the devices' memory inside the computer and devices in general in all possible ways provided by OS.
 In fact, you do not even have enough tools to precisely handle just the usual *virtual memory* in your process.

 5. The interpreter as a computer program adds an extra level of abstraction.
 The standard implementation Python interpreter is CPython (https://github.com/python/cpython).
-It is called CPython because it has been implemented in C. Such software as an interpreter improves the time for completing the project from social point of view, but implementation is suboptimal.
+It is called CPython because it has been implemented in C. Such software as an interpreter improves the time for completing the project from a social point of view, but implementation is suboptimal.

 6. The absence of a compiler has *pros* - you do not spend time on a compilation, but there are *cons* - now, the compiler will not tell you about errors in the code because there is no compiler.

 7. Uncontrollable memory allocations in a program that should work for a long time and during runtime require extra memory allocation and may lead to memory fragmentation and other memory problems.
 In Python, you don't have control over the memory in your application.
 And these uncontrollable memory allocations can happen in Python runtime or inside external C or C++ libraries under which Python depends.

 8. Compiler optimization tricks such as code inlining are out of the scope of any interpretable language because for performing such optimization you should have a compiler.
 The elimination of the compiler stage will make such optimizations impossible.
+This optimization is not a thing that fixies some wrong in compiling languages.
+The absence of such optimization in interpretable languages is the problem of such languages.

 9. During creating multithread implementation, you should be careful about memory fences, synchronization, data races, atomic operations, absence of storing some objects in registers.
 In reality, the implementation of interpreters is typically highly leveraged into existing C or C++ libraries because creating such modules of functionality in an interpreter by itself is not effective enough.
-But it is not true that all C and C++ libraries are thread-safe.
+However, it is not true that all C and C++ libraries are thread-safe.
 And so, creating a true multithreading environment inside an interpreter can be tricky.
-If you want to learn more about how really Concurrency in Python is implemented (and want to know more about Global Interpreter Lock (GIL)) we recommend talks by one Python enthusiast, David Beazley: [An Introduction to Python Concurrency, David Beazley](https://www.dabeaz.com/tutorials.html).
-(Do not get us wrong.
-Developers of the Python interpreter did their best, but the problem is not so easy).
+If you want to learn more about how Concurrency in Python is implemented (and want to know more about Global Interpreter Lock (GIL)) we recommend talks by one Python enthusiast, David Beazley: [An Introduction to Python Concurrency, David Beazley](https://www.dabeaz.com/tutorials.html).
+Do not get us wrong.
+Developers of the Python interpreter did their best, but the problem was not so easy in the first place.

 10. Garbage Collector (GC) brings various limitations to any programming language.
 For example, GC disallows any pointer arithmetic.
 (For details, please look at Lecture 11 from [6-172.
 Performance Engineering of Software Systems at MIT](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/)).

 11. Due to high abstraction, Interpretable Languages violate memory locality principles because almost every object is allocated on the heap.
 Memory Locality is an essential principle because on that principle all memory caches in all levels of various memory storage are working inside modern computing devices.

-12. Processors have a limited number of registers in their front end.
+12. Processors have a limited number of registers in their front end (And correctly perform register allocation from processor backend is not so trivial).
 If you have too many objects with too many wrappers around them the useful load for a real final computer device is smaller and degrades.
 (The fun and relative term from Communication for this phenomenon is a *goodput*, which is throughput from which all service information has been removed).

-13. There is no way to use special registers or special instructions of the processor from typical interpretable language (Bash, Python)
+13. There is no way to use special registers or special instructions of the processor from typical interpretable language (Bash, Python) directly.

 14. The modern CPU devices (after 1980) and GPU compute devices are pretty complicated pipelined devices with different Functional Units (FU).
 Also, such devices have L1, L2, L3 Data, and Instruction Caches.
 To utilize these Caches the program should execute instructions in ISA for the CPU.
 Unfortunately, if you will execute the interpreter, it's very likely that caches will hold data and instructions of the Interpreter itself.

 The interpretable language is excellent for prototyping.
 But any interpreter, any user space algorithm in it, can be beaten already by C++/ASM implementation both in used memory and compute time on the same hardware.
 At least be aware of that.

 ## Downsides of C and C++

 1. C++ is pretty complex if considering all language details.
 That aspect is not suitable for spreading the language in society fast.

-2. Powerful expressivity of C++ is a technical power.
+2. The powerful expressivity of C++ is a technical power.
 At the same time, it's its weakness in obtaining new adepts.
 Without new adepts, any concept will die.

 3. Due to the high entry level for C++ in Academia, high momentum belongs to Python, not to C++ at all.
-And C++ is used only when necessary (E.g., you need to work with the hardware directly; you need to have algorithms/mathematical model that operates in real-time; you need to be careful in terms of consumed memory).
+C++ is used only when necessary (E.g., you need to work with the hardware directly; you need to have algorithms/mathematical model that operates in real-time; you need to be careful in terms of consumed memory).

 4. The speed of development of the prototype is faster in Python for typically user space applications.